What is an Annuity: Understanding the basics

 Now that you understand the basics of annuities, consider asking the following: When is the right time to stop working and retire?
 Will your money last as long as you need it to?
 How can you protect your retirement income from losses?

-These are key questions to discuss with an Ameriprise financial advisor, who will provide you with personalized advice to help you achieve your financial goals.
+These are key questions to discuss with an Ameriprise financial advisor, who can provide you with personalized advice to help you achieve your financial goals.

 An Ameriprise Financial Advisor can help you make informed decisions when it comes to investing in an annuity.